Nirmal-Data-Scientist/Business-Card-ETL/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://business-card-extraction.streamlit.app/)

-This is a simple but handy Business Card Management Web Application that allows users to extract information from business cards, store the extracted data in local MySQL database, perform operations such as updating, deleting, and retrieving the data, and also provides options to export the data in CSV, JSON, or Excel formats.
+This is a simple but handy Business Card Management Web Application that allows users to extract information from business cards, store the extracted data in local MySQL database (In cloud, I have used Mongo DB), perform operations such as updating, deleting, and retrieving the data, and also provides options to export the data in CSV, JSON, or Excel formats.

 ## Prerequisites